 Saath has pioneered an Integrated Community Development Program that seeks to uplift, enrich and provide opportunities for the well-being of slum residents, migrant laborers, minorities, underserved children, women and youth in urban and rural areas.
 Assistance is provided to these communities for access to health care, education, learning profession-based skills, employment, micro-financing small businesses, and acquiring affordable housing.

-Duke students will be assigned any one of the following Saath projects based on their service interests, specialty areas, skills, and their career potential.
-Selections and placements of students will be made based on their service interests, resume, skills, and individual interviews:
+Duke students will be able to participate in any one of the following Saath projects based on their service interests, specialty areas, skills, and their career potential.
+Students will be mentored by Saath project leaders prior to project placements and then throughout the program:

 - Child-Friendly Spaces makes efforts to liberate children from the labor market and provides education and nutrition support to them, as well as to children of migrant construction workers.
-Daily classes are run within slum communities and on construction sites.
-Duke students assigned to this program will aid in child education (teach English, basic Mathematics, or any other field of study that they specialize in); research on and provide guidance for their proper nutrition; develop health awareness; schedule and teach regular physical exercises; teach any artistic discipline (song, dance, music) if applicable; and work with the Saath office to raise funds for nutritious meals.
-Students could also help Saath develop methods of teaching children in creative ways.
+Daily classes are run on construction sites.
+Duke students working on this project will aid in child education; research on and provide guidance for their proper nutrition; develop health awareness; teach any artistic discipline (song, dance, music) if applicable; and work with the Saath office to raise funds for education purposes and nutritious meals.
+Students could also help Saath develop curricula and methods of teaching children in creative ways.
 Saath supervisors will act as interpreters / translators for this group when necessary.

 - Udaan focuses on orienting 18-35 year old slum dwellers, who are keen on seeking employment opportunities.
 Full time entry-level training in profession/career based skills is provided to these communities for at least three to six months.
 Courses in basic accounting, beauty salon services, management skills, basic computer skills, taxi/rickshaw driving lessons, etc., are offered to individuals in these communities.
 Efforts are made to find placements for those who have completed the training sessions.
 Duke students will work together with Saath supervisors responsible for these projects in terms of teaching health and hygiene, and organizing, administering and helping with placement services.
 Students will also work with the youth communities to help them acquire the self-confidence and leadership necessary to go out into the world outside of their familiar slum areas.
 Saath supervisors will act as interpreters / translators for this group when necessary.